-The xStack family of switches supports the SNMP versions 1, 2c, and 3.
+The xStack[®] DES-6500 chassis switch supports the SNMP versions 1, 2c, and 3.
 You can specify which version of the SNMP you want to use to monitor and control the Switch.
 The three versions of SNMP vary in the level of security provided between the management station and the network device.

-In SNMP v.1 and v.2, user authentication is accomplished using 'community strings', which function like passwords.
+In SNMP v.1 and v.2c, user authentication is accomplished using 'community strings', which function like passwords.
 The remote user SNMP application and the Switch SNMP must use the same community string.
 SNMP packets from any station that has not been authenticated are ignored (dropped).

-The default community strings for the Switch used for SNMP v.1 and v.2 management access are:
+The default community strings for the Switch used for SNMP v.1 and v.2c management access are: